The Complete Guide to the Perfect Book Layout, Woman with computer

 Fixed layouts don’t allow for this kind of adjustment.
 On the other hand, the static layout allows you to preserve document elements such as pagination, tables, and inserts.
 For that reason, they’re popular in genres such as cookbooks and textbooks.

-You can find ebooks published in various file formats, including HTML and DOC.
-However, three ebook formats dominate the industry: EPUB, KPF/MOBI, and PDF.
+You can find e-Books published in various file formats, including HTML and DOC.
+However, three e-Book formats dominate the industry: EPUB, KPF/MOBI, and PDF.

-Outside of Amazon, the versatile and accessible EPUB format has become the industry default for most ebooks.
+Outside of Amazon, the versatile and accessible EPUB format has become the industry default for most e-Books.
 KPF files are Amazon’s proprietary format.
 They’re less restricted than Amazon’s older MOBI files, which are being replaced gradually.

 EPUB, KPF, and MOBI formats tend to use flowable layouts.
 PDF files, on the other hand, have a fixed layout.
-As such, they require the least change between print and ebooks.
+As such, they require the least change between print and e-Books.

-Palmetto’s ebook conversion creates an EPUB file suitable for most devices and platforms.
-We can deliver both flowable and fixed-layout ebooks.
+Palmetto’s e-Book conversion creates an EPUB file suitable for most devices and platforms.
+We can deliver both flowable and fixed-layout e-Books.

 • Hardcover books range from 6” x 9” to 8.5” x 11”